ztnel/model.io/docs/source/usage.rst

 Basic Usage
 -----------
-Start by defining a model by creating a class that implements ``StateModel``:
+Start by defining a model by creating a class that implements ``StateModel``.
+For example, we may want to track the active user in the application runtime.
+We define a model ``User`` with properties associated to a user:

 .. code-block:: python